Wigmore Hall International String Quartet Competition

 The triennial Wigmore Hall International String Quartet Competition (formerly The London International String Quartet Competition) has been held under the auspices of Wigmore Hall since July 2010.
 Embracing the entire string quartet tradition, it requires contestants to perform Classical, Romantic and contemporary repertoire.

 History

 The competition originated as the Portsmouth International String Quartet Competition in 1979, and was the first recurrent international string quartet competition in the world, following similar lines to competitions such as the Leeds International Piano Competition and Tchaikovsky International Competition for individual instrumentalists.
+Since then, it has normally been held every 3 years.
 The fourth competition in 1988 was held in London and became the London International String Quartet Competition until 2010, when the Wigmore Hall took over the organisation.

 The first winners were the Takacs Quartet, followed by the Hagen Quartet in 1982 and the Alexander String Quartet in 1985.
 These, and most other winners, have gone on to successful international performing careers.
 Other similar competitions have since begun, such as the Banff International String Quartet Competition and others in Osaka and Melbourne.

+The full list of winners is: